 Home Remedies for Knee Pain in Pregnant Women

 - Wear well-cushioned shoes.
-Padded shoes absorb shock and protect your knees as well.
+Padded shoes absorb shock, and protect your knees as well.

-- Massage therapy can help joint pain and stiffness
+- Massage therapy can help joint pain and stiffness.

-How can you Prevent Knee Pain during Pregnancy?
+How to Prevent Knee Pain During Pregnancy

-- Take adequate rest to give your knees and joints a break
+- Take adequate rest to give your knees and joints a break.

-When to Consult a Doctor?
+When to Consult a Doctor

 - If you have been around anyone who has been infected by the erythrovirus (also called the fifth disease), you must go immediately to a doctor as a risk of birth defect is associated with it.
 This is a rare phenomenon so there is no need to panic.

 Knee pain is just one of the many changes that a woman’s body will experience during her pregnancy.
 However, it is usually harmless, and is no cause for concern.
 It can be remedied with simple methods, and you will make it through your pregnancy with minimal pain.